David Clemens (politician)

 David A. Clemens is an American politician.
 He served as a Republican member for the 16th district of the North Dakota Senate.

-Clemens attended at the North Dakota State University, where he earned his Bachelor of Science degree based on Industrial engineering.
+Clemens attended at the North Dakota State University, where he earned his bachelor of science degree in industrial engineering.
 In 2016, he won the election for the 16th district of the North Dakota Senate.
 Clemens succeeded politician, Tyler Axness.
-He had 4,457 votes with 54.1 percent and his opponent Axness had 3,783 votes with 45.9 percent.
+He had 4,457 votes with 54.1% and his opponent Axness had 3,783 votes with 45.9%.
 Clemens assumed his office on December 1, 2016.